boivie/lovebeat/README.md

 Configuration
 =============

-There is not much configuration needed.
-But if you want to send alert emails, you will need to specify the SMTP server to use as well as the sender email address.
-Please see 'lovebeat.cfg' in the root directory.
+You don't need to write a configuration file to get started (just launch the executable), but some settings need to be specified if you want to use advanced features such as SMTP mail notifications.

+Please see the provided 'lovebeat.cfg' file where all the settings are documented.

 Note that lovebeat by default reads /etc/lovebeat.cfg but you can override this by specifying the '-config <file>' argument when starting lovebeat.
 If